pudly/schmopera-hugo/content/articles/6-out-of-the-box-gigs-for-singers-to-consider.md

 You can even make it more special by creating the merchandise especially for your debut show or launch of a new song or album.
 This way, you can pre-sell the merch before the actual gig happens, and it creates more hype around the event.

-## Consider Other Gigs That You Haven’t Done Before
+## Consider other gigs that you haven't done before

 What are other singers doing right now?
 This is a question that you should be asking of your fellow musicians, and finding out how they are still able to solidify gigs right now.
 Maybe you only performed at the local bar - is there some other gig opportunities out there that you can take advantage of right now?

 Virtual performing is a great way to continue your craft but also to keep singing as if you would in a gig situation, you can hire yourself out that way as well to be virtually at someone’s birthday party, or some sort of event where you might possibly be hired.
 People still want entertainment, so be the one that provides it for them in any way that you can.
 Maybe someone is hosting a wedding during this pandemic, and they want some live music at the reception that can only be their family out in the backyard - this is a great gig opportunity for you as a singer.

-## Contact a Local Venue and Create a Gig Experience
+## Contact a local venue and create a gig experience

 Venues are having a difficult time right now as well, so the last idea that you can turn to would be to reach out to the people that run them.
 If you’ve done numerous gigs with a particular local venue in the area that you know is having a tough time, or even just needs a new idea to continue to stay in business, contact and collaborate with them to find a way to deliver some sort of package to the community.
 One idea to consider is maybe the venue, bar, or restaurant can create takeout meals, and you can play some live stream entertainment - so while they blast the music in the parking lot, people can pick up their meals and enjoy your concert in the car for a "Social Distancing Night Out."